Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Science.md

 - [Ned](https://docs.google.com/document/d/1giZVMkFr186omN6esxJefkpfm_bTwQXST0_Wraz5KRU/edit)

 ## Introduction
 From our market research we noted demand for businesses that can account for, internalise and quantify their values.
-This is a call for measurement technologies that plug-into real world accounting systems; the domain of science and technology.
+This is essentially a call for measurement technologies.

-As we mentioned before
+###
 Still following our aim of opening up unenclosable regenerative markets that bridge the gap between science (research) and technology (implementation) we find ourselves bumping into questions like what is regeneration? how do we measure it or evaluate it? which methodology? - and even what is science?